martynakil/simple-converter-F-C/README.md

 # simple-converter-F-C
-Temperature Conversion - Celsius to Fahrenheit .
-Convert Celsius to Fahrenheit and vice versa. written with HTML, CSS and JS
+Temperature Conversion - Celsius to Fahrenheit

+ Convert Celsius to Fahrenheit and vice versa.

+ Technologies:
+ HTML, CSS and JS